pierre-rouleau/usrhome/readme.rst

                                 operate like it would under Bash.

 USRHOME_PROMPT_MODEL            Optional environment variable.
 Identifies the
                                 syntax of the prompt used by the shell.
+                                The prompts for zsh and Bash are independent and you can define a different prompt model value for each.
                                 The supported values are:

                                 - **0** : no prompt defined by USRHOME.
-The user can defined a prompt inside the ``usrcfg/do-user-zshrc.zsh`` file.
+                                  Either use the shell default or a user specified prompt inside the shell specific
+                                  usrcfg file.
-                                  If nothing is defined, zsh will use it's default prompt.
+                                  default prompt.

-                                - **1** : (or not defined).
+                                - **1** (or not defined), **2** or **3**,
-                                  Selects the default USRHOME prompt style
-                                  shown in the example_.
-This is on one line but uses the ``RPROMPT`` to show the VCS information.
-                                  The search regexp for that prompt model is ``^>[0-9]+@.+[%#]``

-                                - **2** : A 2-line prompt that displays the
-                                  complete path and the VCS info on the left-hand side.
-Commands are typed on the second line right after a "%' or '#' leading character followed by a space.
-                                  The search regexp for that prompt model is ``^[%#]``
+                                  a USRHOME pre-defined shell prompt.

                                 Users can change the prompt dynamically by issuing a ``usrhome-prompt-model-to NUMBER``
                                 command.

-                                **Warning!!** executing ``exec zsh`` you
-                                replace the old shell with a new one and all shell knowledge in its variables is lost!
-                                If you have running background jobs under that shell you won't be able to join then with the ``fg`` command!
-You will be able to see the running processes with  the ``ps`` command but may not be able to bring them to the foreground.

-                                The USRHOME commands, like
-                                ``usrhome-prompt-model``
-                                use ``exec zsh`` but
-                                won't proceed when they detect running
-                                background jobs to prevent running into this problem.
+                                **Caution!!** Under zsh it might be necessary to execute ``exec zsh`` to update the prompt.
+                                This depends on how the prompt is implemented.

+                                - You can identify a prompt number that would require restarting zsh in the environment variable USRHOME_PROMPT_MODEL_REQUIRES_RESTART.
+                                - The command will check if the zsh has any running job and will proceed only if there are none.

 USRHOME_ORIGINAL_PATH           Set to the value of PATH before USRHOME adds to it.
                                 You can restore that value with the